 I feel incredibly fortunate to live in France and incredibly lucky to be able to practice medicine here.
 The food is of a much higher quality than what we have in the United States and there is an emphasis on quality of life that I’m still trying to get used to (it took me the better part of 3 years to really begin to get over my burn out).
 I would do it again in a heartbeat.

 Jill F Arthur, MD FAAP is a pediatric anesthesiologist who has been in practice for 17 years, 15 of which have been exclusively pediatric.
 After fellowship at Boston Children’s, her wide-eyed plan was a career in academia.
 Attending positions that followed included some at big-name institutions with long-standing reputations in research and academics, but the exigencies of practicing in a system that increasingly stresses money over advancement of knowledge brought that dream quickly (and sadly) to an end.
-Hope sprang eternal anyway, for the next dozen years, believing I could actually change the system.
-But in the end, its’ abuse and the burn-out it caused just made the decision to leave my country and find a way to practice in France easier.
+Hope sprang eternal anyway, for the next dozen years, believing she could actually change the system.
+But in the end, its’ abuse and the burn-out it caused just made the decision to leave her country and find a way to practice in France, easier.